Combinatorial Admissibility in Control-Affine Networks: Edge-Space Geometry and a Model System

 To realize the desired edge velocity $v^\star(z)$ in \eqref{eq:edge_gradient_flow}, we require

 Among all feasible inputs, we select the minimum-norm lift,

 When the constraint is feasible, this yields the explicit \emph{model controller},

-The remainder of the paper analyzes (i) conditions under which \eqref{eq:min_norm_lift} is feasible and yields closed-loop agreement, and (ii) how to obtain distributed approximations and directed variants, culminating in a combinatorial admissibility criterion.
+The remainder of the paper analyzes (i) conditions under which \eqref{eq:min_norm_lift} is feasible and yields closed-loop synchronization, and (ii) how to obtain distributed approximations and directed variants, culminating in a combinatorial admissibility criterion.